ciccalab/SIMPLI/README.md

   - sample_name = Unique sample identifier.
   - roi_name = Name of the ROI to extract the acquisition for.
   - raw_path = Path to the raw IMC acquisition file.
-  - tiff_path = Path where to output the single tiff images.
+  - color = Color used to represent the sample (Used for boxplots, accepts R color strings and #FFFFFF hexadecimal)
-  - category = Categorical variable for grouping the sample.
+  - ... = All columns after the 4th are considered categorical variables for grouping the samples.

  - CellProfiler3 pipelines:
    - Image preprocessing
    - Cell segmentation

 - Area measurements metadata, .csv file with an header with the two following columns:
   - marker = marker or combination of markers to measure (markers can be combined with the logical operators: "&", "|", "!" and "()").